kestra-io/docs/docs/administrator-guide/monitoring/README.md

 ## Kestra endpoint
-Kestra expose some internal endpoint on management port (8081 by default) depending on servers:
+Kestra expose some internal endpoint on the management port (8081 by default), depending on servers:

 * `/worker`: will expose all current running task on this worker